 Instructions to TGah Editor: Change the 1st paragraph of the subclause as follows:

-A STA that receives at least one valid frame within a received PSDU shall update its NAV with the information received in any valid Duration field from within that PSDU for all frames where the new NAV value is greater than the current NAV value, except for those where the RA is equal to the MAC address of the STA.
-An S1G STAs shall update its NAV with the information received in the Duration field of a received NDP CTS, NDP ACK and NDP Modified ACK (>=2MHz) with Duration Indication field set to 0, except for those NDP MAC frames that are addressed to the STA as described in 9.3.2.6 (CTS procedure) for NDP CTS frames and in 9.3.2.8 (ACK procedure) for NDP (Modified) ACK frames.(#963) In addition, if the received PSDU is a (Short) Beacon frame that includes TIM elements in which there is an indication of available BUs for a STA in at least one of the TIM elements, then a STA may disregard the Duration field of the (Short) Beacon, not updating its NAV.
-In addition, if the received PSDU is a (Short) Beacon frame that includes at least one TIM element and at least one RPS element, an S1G STA that is allowed to access the first RAW immediately following the (Short) Beacon frame as specified in at least one of the RPS elements, may disregard the Duration field of the (Short) Beacon, not updating their NAV.(#15,59,168)
+A STA that receives at least one valid frame within a received PSDU shall update its NAV with the information received in any valid Duration field from within that PSDU for all frames where the new NAV value is greater than the current NAV value, except for those where the RA is equal to the MAC address of the STA. (#15,59,168)

 Instructions to TGah Editor: Insert the following as a new paragraph immediately after the 1st paragraph:

+An S1G STA shall also update its NAV with the information received in the Duration field of a frame of type: NDP CTS, NDP ACK, NDP Modified ACK (≥2 MHz), and Short Beacon, except when the received frame is an:

+NDP CTS that is either addressed to the S1G STA, or that has the Address Indicator field equal to 1 and the RA/PBSSID field equal to the AP with which the S1G STA is associated (see 9.3.2.6 (CTS procedure)).

+NDP ACK that is either addressed to the S1G STA, or that has the Duration Indication field equal to 1 (see 9.3.2.8 (Ack procedure)).

+NDP Modified ACK (≥2 MHz) that is either addressed to that S1G STA, or that has the Duration Indication field equal to 1 (see 9.3.2.8 (Ack procedure).

+Short Beacon that includes TIM elements in which there is an indication of available BUs for the receiving STA in at least one of the TIM elements.

+Short Beacon that includes at least one TIM element and at least one RPS element that indicates that the receiving S1G STA is allowed to access the first RAW immediately following the Short Beacon frame as specified in at least one of the RPS elements.